willprice/willprice.github.io/notes/dfrduino/intro.md

 can use them for.

 ### Pins and Ports
-Pins are a part of a port, you can plug things into them.
+Pins are part of a port, you can plug things into them.
 Once you've plugged something in to them, you can use them as:

-* An input: take in information from the real world
+* Input: take in information from the real world.
-* An output: control things like lights, motors etc.
+* Output: control things like lights, motors etc.

 ![Arduino Mega Pins](ArduinoMegaAnnotatedSmall.jpg)